 - Creativity – change it up!
 There are many ways to get to your goal.
 Discover the things that excite you the most and stick to them!

 - Adaptability – hey, life happens, work with it.
 As you get older, your life gets more and more hectic.
-Spontaneity goes out the window, especially when kids come along and spare time is non-existant.
+Spontaneity goes out of the window, especially when kids come along and spare time is non-existent.
 It’s easy to throw your hands up and give up.
 If you’re used to going to the gym and cannot anymore, bring it to yourself.
 And no, it doesn’t require lots of money.
 I invested in a treadmill – you can pick one up for less than $100 bucks, some dumbbells for less than $20, Yoga Matt for less than $10, free and low priced (between $2 to $4) Yoga apps, free Yoga videos, dance classes for the price of a couple cups of coffee or beers, and planks anywhere (work, home, beach), and walking or hiking in your neighborhood or picturesque locations in your vicinity (you’d be surprised how many you have yet to discover!.)

 - Forgiveness – don’t be too hard on yourself.
-Unless you’re doing it because of a life threatening situation, let it go!
+Unless you’re doing it because of a life-threatening situation, let it go!
 The less you beat yourself up for falling off the wagon, the more likely you are to get back on track.

 Here’s how I accomplished my goal and maintained it for the past 5 years and how you can do it too:

 1. Listen to your body